My Journey to Becoming an Author

 I met my first publisher through freelancing.
 He was a startup, wanted some stories, and fell in love with this concept piece called Bundled Complexes, which became Viral Spark.
 Bundled Complexes was about a boy trying to win a date in a futuristic world where whole communities are supported in self contained buildings.
 It captivated my soon to be publisher, and he commissioned me to write the trilogy.

 The oilfield was still taking hits, so I started rearranging all of my finances, to one purpose.
 If everything went wrong, I would still have my property.
-(Oh yeah, somewhere in the middle of all that stuff above I bought a small tract in Missouri, pretty much raw land) I took out another loan on my house to pay it off, and as my focus drew more in line with sustainable living and writing, and my stress level continued to mount, I finally realized that I needed to leave the job.
+(Oh yeah, somewhere in the middle of all that stuff above I bought a small tract in Missouri) I took out another loan on my house to pay it off, and as my focus drew more in line with sustainable living and writing, and my stress level continued to mount, I finally realized that I needed to leave the job.
 I wrote a blog post about the details of the event.
-I started up my freelancing things again, and finally, all that hard work is starting to bear fruit.
-I have a couple freelancing clients who I write for, and I’m growing a bit at a time.
-I’m ditching any possession that comes with a monthly payment, and taking full control of my life.
-One piece at a time.
-The idea: make my living writing and farming.
-I’m living life on my terms, and while I continue to struggle, at least I know that it’s my choices that led me to every block in the road.
-That’s a very liberating and calming thought.
+I started up my freelancing things again, and worked at that for a couple of years before finally getting boots on the ground at my homestead.

 I drive my own story now, for better or worse, and I encourage others to do the same.
 Plot driven stories are boring, be the character that drives his or her own plot.